monika76five/Data-Confidentiality/README.md

 4. If you decide to use Bayesian synthesis models to generate synthetic values for ```Expenditure```, what models would you use, and why?
 Please write out the model explicitly.

-5. If you decide to use Bayesian synthesis models to generate synthetic values for ```Rural```, what models would you use, and why?
+5. If you decide to use Bayesian synthesis models to generate synthetic values for ```UrbanRural```, what models would you use, and why?
 Please write out the model explicitly.

 6. If you decide to use Bayesian synthesis models to generate synthetic values for ```Race```, what models would you use, and why?
 Please write out the model explicitly.

-7. What if you think both ```Income``` and ```Rural``` are sensitive and you decide to generate synthetic values for both of them, what kind of approaches can you come up with?
+7. What if you think both ```Income``` and ```UrbanRural``` are sensitive and you decide to generate synthetic values for both of them, what kind of approaches can you come up with?
 If you can, write out the model explicitly.

 **Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
 Also, write down any questions / comments you have and bring them to class for discussion.**